What is thermally modified wood (Thermowood)

-Thermally modified woodworks and can gray over time.
+Thermally modified woodworks can gray over time.
 Would you rather not?

 Then treating Thermowood is a solution.
-By using a transparent or opaque stain, you protect the wood against discoloration.
+Using a transparent or opaque stain protects the wood against discoloration.

 There are many types of transparent oils, with or without color.
 There are also different types of transparent and opaque stains on the market.